 On 30 September 2020, the International Financial Reporting Standards (IFRS) Foundation proposed the creation of the Sustainability Standards Board (SSB) which aims to standardise global sustainability reporting.
 If this will come to fruition, investors and key stakeholders can have a clearer view of a company’s financial performance.

 For more information, you can refer to the consultation paper published by IFRS.
 Click here.

 Take note: The TCFD framework focuses on managing climate risks.
 If you’re also interested in exploring industry-specific risks, you can refer to the ESG guidance framework developed by the Sustainability Accounting Standards Board (SASB).
 You can see it here.

 Becoming a socially responsible and environmentally conscious business is a concept worth exploring.
 If it means playing your part in saving the planet, with an added bonus of generating more profits and attracting top-notch talents, what more can you ask?

 Do you need help in managing your expanding CFO role?
-D&V Philippines, in partnership with FTW Advisors UK, can lend you hand.
+D&V Philippines can lend you hand.
 Read our Finance and Accounting Solutions for UK CFOs whitepaper or talk to our experts to learn how we can help you improve your finance department.